No Fire Zone: Synopsis

 It has been widely praised by personalities as disparate as the rapper M.I.A and the British Prime Minister, David Cameron, who said: ”No Fire Zone is one of the most chilling documentaries I’ve watched…”

 Film

 In March 2013, the documentary was screened by its director, Callum Macrae, at the 22nd session of the United Nations Human Rights Council in Geneva.

-The film was not released in theatres in India as Central Board of Film Certification did not approve it.
+The film was not released in theatres in India as Central Board of Film Certification banned it in India as it would harm the nation's friendly relations with Sri Lanka.
 In response to this attempt at censorship No fire Zone was released online for free in India and Malaysia as well as Sri Lanka and Nepal.

 In November 2014 the Musician M.I.A described No Fire Zone as “the only film that gives me faith in journalism.
 It's not only the most important account of what happened to the Tamils, it's actually become part of the fabric of their history."